apopma/maze-solver/README.md

 * Make some custom mazes or pick one of the pre-defined ones in `/mazes`.
 * Run `ruby maze_solver.rb path/to/maze`.
 There's no need to add `.txt` at the end.
 * Solutions will be output as `mazename_solved.txt`, in the same directory the source file is located in.
-* Some constraints:
-  * A solution should exist.
 * Neither the start nor the end can be at the 'edges' of the maze.
 Ex:
   ```
   ************E** <-- This won't work: the end is located at the top edge.
   *             *